ericoporto/vulkanLearning/README.md

 variable there.
 - If you are on on the same SDK I am using that environment variable may be already correctly configured, it should point the `x86_64` dir inside the SDK.

+On Ubuntu 20.04 Focal Fossa, could only make the validation layers work after installing at system level with:

+    sudo apt install vulkan-validationlayers-dev